agarcia0991/Bitcoin-vs-Tweets-Effect-on-Market-Capitalization./README.md

-# Project-4 - Bitcoin vs Tweets; Effect on Market Cap.
+# Project-4 - Bitcoin vs Tweets; Effect on Market Capitalization.

 ![alt text](https://github.com/agarcia0991/Project-4/blob/master/Resources/pexels-david-mcbee-730564.jpg?raw=true)

-The goal of this project was to show if there was any correlation between tweets/retweets on Twitter (having either hashtag of #BTC or #Bitcoin), and Bitcoin's marketcap.
+The goal of this project was to show if there was any correlation between tweets/retweets on Twitter (having either hashtag of #BTC or #Bitcoin), and Bitcoin's market capitalization (marketcap).
 For the machine learning (ML) portion of our project, we've used Linear Regression and the following three machine learing models to attempt to predict a future increase or decrease in Bitcoin's marketcap.
 Marketcap dataset contained prices begining March 2013, and ending sometime in June of 2021.

 Bitcoin (BTC) Marketcap data, from 2013 to 2021: